jdeluyck/kcoreorg-website/_posts/2005/2005-01-18-our-site-in-the-middle-of-the-web.md

 tags:
   - sadevil.org
 ---
-Diana (my lovely girlfriend) and I decided to put up a shared website, under the nick we use on IRC when we&#8217;re together.
+Diana (my lovely girlfriend) and I decided to put up a shared website, under the nick we use on IRC when we're together.

 The site can be found under <a href="http://www.sadevil.org/" target="_blank">http://www.sadevil.org/</a> :P Our digital get-together!